2019 Britax Frontier ClickTight Review

 What’s the big deal?
 The frustrations of having to use a seatbelt to install a carseat are now a thing of the past, as you will see in our video demonstrations.
-Without further ado, here is a recap of the features:
+Without further ado, here are the features:

 - 25-90 lbs., 30″-58″ tall (and over 2 years of age) with 5-pt harness